We use a variety of gardening techniques across our subarctic gardens. Not just one or two, but several.

 You can grow almost anything in a container.

-Others might find container gardening doesn’t “fit” their view of what gardening should be.
-That’s all nonsense.
+But still, that’s all nonsense.
 It’s perfectly acceptable to have a pot of flowers, so should be a pot of vegetables.

 Why Do Container Gardens Rock In The Subarctic?